JustHumanz/justhumanz.github.io/_posts/sds/2024-12-28-convert-pool-ec.md

           |                |        |                |
           +----------------+        +----------------+
 ```
-if the progress migrate already reach file4 but at that time file1 have some update from upstream in original pool that would make the file1 in migrate pool becomeing inconsistent.
+if the progress migrate already reach file4 but at that time file1 have some update from upstream in original pool that would make the file1 in migrate pool becoming inconsistent.